umgbhalla/dotfiles/README.md

 When choosing which components to install, select `kernel-dbg`, `lib32`, and `ports`.
-`lib32` enables support for 32-bit libraries (such as the Steam client) and the ports tree is FreeBSD's software management system (the only time you should _not_ install this is if your machine is intended to be used as a server).
+`lib32` enables support for 32-bit libraries (such as the Steam client) and the ports tree is FreeBSD's software management system (the only time you should _not_ install this is if your machine is intended for use as a server).

 #### Disk Partitioning <a name="disk-partitioning-freebsd"></a>
 We will be partitioning our disk with ZFS.
 Select `Auto (ZFS)` to partition with ZFS.